ghimiresdp/cypress-notes/course/c03-commandline.md

   "scripts": {
     "cy:open": "cypress open",

-    // we can write any word as a key for our ease, example:
+    // we can write any word of our choice as a key for our ease, example:
-    "hey_there": "cypress open"
+    "john": "cypress open",

+    // complex arguments
+    "cy:wow": "cypress open --browser electron --e2e"
   }
 }
 ```